 So how do we create content that caters to the esteem of our audience?
 A good place to start is the H.U.R. test: Helpful.
 Unique.
 Relevant.
 If your content meets these three criteria, then it’s likely going to stroke the esteem of your audience.

 To quote Queen’s Bridge’s finest, Nasir Jones, “No idea’s original, there’s nothing new under the sun.”
-And while that may be true, that doesn’t mean that you can’t put a new spin on an old idea.
+And while that may be true, that doesn’t mean you can’t put a new spin on an old idea.
 In fact, the best ideas are often a result of a new progression upon a previously formulated one.
-With 27 million pieces of content created each day, it may seem impossible to come up with an idea that hasn’t been done before.
+With 27 million pieces of content created daily, it may seem impossible to develop an idea that hasn’t been done before.
 However, by finding a topic that resonates with you and your audience, and adding your own voice and personality to it, you’re creating something new and unique.

 Relevance doesn’t always mean playing off of current events.
-Recently, American Express held a campaign to market its EveryDay card to suburban moms who had different needs than the typical AmEx cardholder.
-Data revealed the target audience wanted practical tips and household shortcuts so the firm partnered with Kari Byron, longtime co-star of Mythbusters, and hosted a series of Web videos that provided some easy, but equally clever life hacks.
-While the credit card wasn’t able to solve these problems by itself, it represented everyday usefulness of the card.
+Recently, American Express held a campaign to market its EveryDay card to suburban moms with different needs than the typical AmEx cardholder.
+Data revealed the target audience wanted practical tips and household shortcuts, so the firm partnered with Kari Byron, longtime co-star of Mythbusters, and hosted a series of Web videos that provided some easy but equally clever life hacks.
+While the credit card couldn’t solve these problems by itself, it represented the everyday usefulness of the card.
 That’s relevance and being human.

-What are your thoughts on what it means for your business to be human and how that impacts your content marketing and startup copy?
+What are your thoughts on what it means for your business to be human and how that impacts your small business content marketing and startup copy?
 We’d love to hear from you!